D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 Mortal Dullahan Character Options

-The following are racial character options for Mortal Dullahans:
+The following are racial character feat and class options for Mortal Dullahans:

 • Nightmare Mount [Racial Class Substitution]